-In order that I can provide legal services and representation for you, I must process your personal data.
+In order that I can provide legal services and representation for you, and also so that I can fulfil my responsibilities when carrying out my judicial functions and acting as a mediator I must process your personal data.
 The UK General Data Protection Regulation (the UK GDPR) requires that where I process personal data, I must have a lawful basis for doing so.
 The lawful bases identified in the UK GDPR that I seek to rely upon are as follows:

-• Consent of the data subject - where this required, I will ensure that I have your specific consent for processing your data for the specified purposes.
+- Consent of the data subject where this required, I will ensure that I have your specific consent for processing your data for the specified purposes.
 You will also have the right to withdraw your consent at any time.
-Where you do so this will not affect the legality of data processing which had taken place prior to your withdrawal of consent.

-• Performance of a contract with the data subject, or to take steps to enter into a contract.

-• Compliance with a legal obligation - to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC.

-• The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+Where you do so this will not affect the legality of data processing which had taken place prior to your withdrawal of consent. - Performance of a contract with the data subject, or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. filing tax returns with HMRC. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.